 Built in 1816, on the site of the ancient fortress of the Counts of Dreux, the Chapel Saint Louis of Dreux was the burial place of the Bourbon-Orleans family.
 The first construction, by the Duchess of Orleans, in neoclassical style, was later enlarged by her son King Louis-Philippe in

 of recumbent statues

-The Sèvres factory is responsible for the magnificent production of painted and enamelled stained-glass windows on this site, inspired by religious or historical compositions such as « the life of Saint-Louis », patron saint of the Royal Chapel.
-Ingres, Horace Vernet, Hippolyte Flandrin and Larivière have signed some of the most splendid stained-glass works in which appears the well-known «Sèvres blue».
+The Sèvres manufactory produced some painted and enamelled stained-glass windows inspired by religious and historical compositions, such “the life of Saint-Louis” patron saint of the chapel Saint-Louis.
+Ingres, Horace, Vernet, Hippolyte Flandrin and Larivière are among those who signed some the most beautiful works using the famous Sèvres blue.